pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - can you describe what is typescript?

 ### CLOSED QUESTIONS:
+- what are the different values possible for the position property in css?
+- what are the different values possible for the display property in css?
 - what is the spread operator in javascript?
 - what is the destructuring in javascript?